QubesOS/qubes-doc/external/os-guides/windows/windows-vm.md

 2. installing Qubes Windows Tools (QWT), which bundles Xen's PV drivers.

 Notes about using Xen's VBD (storage) PV driver:
-- Windows 7: installing the driver requires a fully updated VM or else you'll likely get a BSOD and a VM in a difficult to fix state.
+- **Windows 7:** installing the driver requires a fully updated VM or else you'll likely get a BSOD and a VM in a difficult to fix state.
 Updating Windows takes *hours* and for casual usage there isn't much of a performance between the disk PV driver and the default one; so there is likely no need to go through the lengthy Windows Update process if your VM doesn't have access to untrusted networks and if you don't use I/O intensive apps.
 If you plan to update your newly installed Windows VM it is recommended that you do so *before* installing Qubes Windows Tools (QWT).
 If QWT are installed, you should temporarily re-enable the standard VGA adapter in Windows and disable Qubes' (see the section above).
 - the option to install the storage PV driver is disabled by default in Qubes Windows Tools
 - in case you already had QWT installed without the storage PV driver and you then updated the VM, you may then install the driver from Xen's site (xenvbd.tar).

+**Caution:** Installing the version 9.0.0 Xen drivers on Windows 7 (a system without QWT - QWT uninstalled) leads to an unbootable system.
+The drivers install without error, but after reboot, the system aborts the reboot saying ´Missing driver xenbus.sys´.

+- **Windows 10:** The version 9.0.0 Xen drivers have to be installed before installing Qubes Windows Tools.
+Installing them on a system with QWT installed is likely to produce a system which crashes or has the tools in a non-functional state.
+Even if the tools were installed and then removed before installing the Xen drivers, they probably will not work as expected.

 Installing Qubes Windows Tools: